SalmonBrawl/Wordpress-Runbook/README.md

 U@ubuntu:/var/www/html$
 ```

-### Installing PHP and MYSQL, Both are necessary additions for wordpress to function.
+### Installing PHP and MySQL, Both are necessary additions for wordpress to function.
 We will download these through the terminal onto our web server.

 #### Remember the sudo command may still be needed even if you have granted your user permission on this directory, any system changes will require a sudo command.
 So if it asks for permission.
 Try the same command with "sudo" infront of it.
 Also make sure to watch as files download.
 You may be prompted to hit the enter key or type a "y" to continue.